 The models need to be embedded in a model system that describes the environment, e.g., nutrient dynamics, light, and/or advection and mixing.
 We use several systems depending on the application.
-Three approaches of increasing complexity will be used:
+Two approaches of increasing complexity will be used within the centre: